Unified.to

 • Penalizes multi-integration usage

-This is where the 'growth tax' argument comes from.
+This is where the "growth tax" argument comes from.
 The more your customers adopt integrations, the more your costs multiply.

-Usage-based: flexible, but requires efficiency
+Usage-based: flexible, requires architectural discipline

-• Cost tied to real activity
+• Cost tied to actual activity

-Per-consumer: smoother scaling, still tied to growth
+Per-consumer: smoother scaling, still customer-tied

 • Eliminates per-integration penalties